 |Eligibility:||Must be installed within NY state/NYSIO region and be grid connected|

-As of 2022, NYSERDA is no longer accepting applications for the Bulk Energy Storage Incentive program offers financial incentives for new energy storage projects greater than 5 MW that are connected to the grid.
-The energy storage system must provide services to the wholesale energy market, ancillary services, or distribution level service.
+As of 2022, NYSERDA is no longer accepting applications for the Bulk Energy Storage Incentive Program.
+The program offered financial incentives for new energy storage projects greater than 5 MW that connected to the grid and provided services to the wholesale energy market, ancillary services, or distribution level service.
 Businesses interested in energy storage should consider NYSERDA’s Retail Energy Storage Incentive Program.

-For a project to be eligible it must meet the following requirements:
+For a project to be eligible it must have met the following requirements:

-The system must be physically located within New York state and must be interconnected to the New York’s bulk transmission system (NYISO).
-The following systems are not eligible for the program – i) that have been involved in the NYISO market prior to March 11, 2019, ii) projects owned by the utility or New York Power Authority, iii) projects receiving other NYSERDA funds, iv) projects that have bulk dispatch rights contract, and iv) projects that receive NYSERDA retail storage incentive.
-Projects located within ConEdison’s service territory are not currently eligible for the incentive.
+Eligible systems were physically located within New York State and were interconnected to New York’s bulk transmission system (NYISO).
+Systems not eligible for the program included i) systems that had been involved in the NYISO market prior to March 11, 2019, ii) projects owned by the utility or New York Power Authority, iii) projects that received other NYSERDA funds, iv) projects that had bulk dispatch rights contracts, and v) projects that received NYSERDA retail storage incentives.